 He can currently be seen in the critically acclaimed Disney+ Star Wars universe series The Mandalorian.
 He also recently starred in Chris Brancato’s EPIX series Godfather of Harlem as ‘Adam Clayton Powell Jr.’ and in the Cinemax series Jett alongside Carla Gugino.
 Esposito has a recurring role as ‘the Narrator’ in all three seasons of Netflix’s Dear White People.
 Additional TV credits include Amazon’s The Boys, which returns for a second season later this year, Westworld, Once Upon A Time, The Get Down, Drunk History, and Community.

-Esposito's memorable performances can be seen in films such as Rabbit Hole, The Usual Suspects, Smoke, The Last Holiday and Spike Lee’s films Do the Right Thing, Mo’ Better Blues, School Daze and Malcolm X. Esposito's other film credits include Poker Night, Alex Cross, SherryBaby, Ali, Nothing to Lose, Waiting to Exhale, Bob Roberts, King of New York and Cotton Club.
-In 1995, Esposito was nominated for an Independent Spirit Award for his work in Fresh.
+Giancarlo can next be seen in the Disney+ feature film Stargirl premiering later this year.
+He can also be seen in films such as Okja, Coda, The Death Cure, The Maze Runner.
+Rabbit Hole, The Usual Suspects, Smoke, The Last Holiday and Spike Lee’s films Do the Right Thing, Mo’ Better Blues, School Daze and Malcolm X. Esposito's additional film credits include The Jungle Book, Money Monster, Stuck, Poker Night, Alex Cross, Sherrybaby, Ali, Nothing to Lose, Waiting to Exhale, Bob Roberts, King of New York and Cotton Club.